Curry Tree Leaf

 Science Proves It:

 The pharmacological activity of M. koenigii and its carbazole alkaloids are well studied.
 In addition to stabilizing the circadian clock function, this ingredient has been shown to be a free radical scavenger, anti-inflammatory, hypoglycemic, hepatoprotective, anti-microbial, cardioprotective, memory enhancing, weight balancing, anti-diarrheal and anti-hyperlipidemic.
-The very latest research continues to study how this ingredient positively effects our circadian clocks.
+The very latest research continues to study how this ingredient positively affects our circadian clocks.